 How to apply for the digital nomad residence permit in Croatia: Guide for 2023

 Croatia is officially offering temporary residence to digital nomads effective January 1, 2021.
-You may know this by its colloquially name – the “digital nomad visa”.
-The introduction of this permit adds a brand new option for non-EU nationals to live in Croatia long term.
+You may know this by its colloquial name – the “digital nomad visa”.
+The introduction of this permit adds a brand new option for non-EU/EEA nationals to live in Croatia long-term.

 The revised law that regulates the immigration of foreigners (and introduces this permit) became official when it was published in Narodne novine.
 Changes to the law are never official until they are published in Narodne novine.

 - What the law says about digital nomads

 - What we know about digital nomad permit